Performave/pane/README.md

 🚨 **WARNING: YOUR APP_KEY HAS TO INCLUDE UPPERCASE AND LOWERCASE LETTERS, NUMBERS, AND BE AT LEAST 15 CHARACTERS LONG.
 IF CONDITION NOT SATISFIED, SERVER WILL NOT START DUE TO SECURITY ERROR.**

+🚨 Also, Pane works only on Linux.
+Docker on Windows does not work even though it should (due to the different firewall on Windows).

 ```sh
 docker pull performave/pane:1.2